Broadridge Financial Solutions, Inc. (BR): History, Ownership, Mission, How It Works & Makes Money

 Original location

-As a division of ADP, its operations were integrated within ADP's structure, historically based in New Jersey.
-Upon becoming independent in 2007, its corporate headquarters were established in Lake Success, New York.
+The original Brokerage Services Group operations were integrated within ADP, which was historically based in New Jersey.
+Upon its spin-off in 2007, the corporate headquarters were established in Lake Success, New York.

 Founding team members

-As a spin-off, Broadridge didn't have traditional founders.
-Richard J. Daly, who led the Brokerage Services Group at ADP, became the first Chief Executive Officer of the newly independent Broadridge.
+As a spin-off, Broadridge Financial Solutions, Inc. didn't have traditional startup founders.
+Richard J. Daly, who led the Brokerage Services Group at ADP, became the first Chief Executive Officer of the newly independent company.

 Initial capital/funding

-Broadridge was formed through a corporate spin-off, not traditional startup funding.
-It commenced operations with the assets and liabilities allocated to it from ADP's Brokerage Services Group.
+The company was formed not through venture capital or an Initial Public Offering (IPO), but through a corporate spin-off.
+It commenced operations with the assets and liabilities that were specifically allocated to the Brokerage Services Group from ADP.

 Year Key Event Significance

-1962 ADP Brokerage Services Group Formed Established the foundation for securities processing services within ADP.
+1962 ADP Brokerage Services Group Formed Established the foundation for securities processing, starting with one client processing about 300 trades per night.

-2007 Spin-off from ADP Became Broadridge Financial Solutions, Inc. (NYSE: BR), an independent public company focused on financial technology and communications.
+2007 Spin-off from Automatic Data Processing (ADP) Became Broadridge Financial Solutions, Inc. (NYSE: BR), an independent public company focused on financial technology.

 Broadridge Financial Solutions, Inc. (BR) Ownership Structure